altaiiiir/BackupCamera/README.md

 - Audio and visual alerts when objects are detected within a certain distance.
 - User-friendly interface displaying distance and providing feedback.
 - Progress bar showing the proximity to objects.
-- Ability to pause beeping when the car is stationary.

 ## Demo Video